zyf0717/zyf0717.github.io/_posts/2020-05-23-remotely-accessing-jupyter.markdown

 After setting up [SSH for my Raspberry Pi 4B](https://www.raspberrypi.org/documentation/remote-access/ssh/) and a [Jupyter](https://jupyter.org/) environment (using [Anaconda](https://www.anaconda.com/)), I wanted to see if I was able to remotely start and access a Jupyter server hosted on the Pi.

-A quick search yielded a guides with varying instructions.
-After a couple of rounds of trials-and-errors, I set out below streamlined instructions that ultimately worked for me on the Pi.
+A quick search yielded quite a few guides, all with different instructions.
+After a couple of rounds of trials-and-errors, I set out below amalgamated steps that ultimately worked for me on the Pi.

 ## 1. Notebook configuration file